-From October 15 to December 7, any qualified Medicare member can join a Medicare Advantage Plan or prescription drug plan.
-Or, you may switch Medicare Advantage Plans or prescription drug plans.
+From Oct.
+15 to Dec.
+7, any qualified Medicare member can join a Medicare Advantage Plan or Prescription Drug Plan.
+Or, you may switch Medicare Advantage Plans or Prescription Drug Plans.

-Special Enrollment Periods (SEP): Medicare Advantage Plans (Part C) and Medicare Prescription Drug Plans (Part D)
+Special Enrollment Periods: Medicare Advantage Plans (Part C) and Medicare Prescription Drug Plans (Part D)

-You may be able to join, switch or drop a plan during any time of the year due to certain special circumstances.
+You may be able to join, switch or drop a plan any time of the year due to certain special circumstances.
 This is known as a special enrollment period.
 Check with the plan to find out if you can enroll outside of the typical enrollment periods.
-These are some reasons you might qualify.
+These are some reasons you might qualify:

-- You moved out of a plan's service area - You qualify for 'extra help' with Medicare prescription drug costs - You receive care in an institution (like a long-term care facility) - You are eligible for Medicaid - You lost your group employer retiree coverage
+- · You moved out of a plan's service area - You qualify for "extra help" with Medicare prescription drug costs - You receive care in an institution (like a long-term care facility) - You are eligible for Medicaid - You lost your group employer retiree coverage

-Check with your plan to determine when coverage begins, as the time may vary.
+Check with your plan to determine when coverage begins, as times vary.